xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 The initial app we created is configured to be a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) out of the box.
 This is because it is assumed you'll always have a single bundle, and having your app be a PWA without configuration is sure useful!

 The problem is, our app is now *three* different bundles.
 You can't have a PWA with multiple entrypoints that don't share all the code.
 What you can have is three different PWAs scoped by an internal path in your domain.
-I won't go into how you would do this, since it isn't the scope of this article, and personally I don't find it very useful (but it could be for your use case).
+I won't go into detail on how you could achieve this, since it isn't the scope of this article, and I personally don't find it very useful (but it could be for your use case).

 If you've followed this blogpost's code to a tee, then probably all your apps' `index.js` file have these lines somewhere: